PMenes/Chicago-Trading-Comp/README.md

     - `python case1.py`
     - in your browser (firefox), open http://localhost:5046/#case1

+    Note: case1 takes some time to start (like 30 seconds).
+Be patient !

 - To stop: `run caseX -stop` (X being 1 or 2)